astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 done
 ```

-In the above example, coverage-based rarefaction is performed using OTU composition tables of all taxonomic groups, and fish OTUs and non-fish OTUs are separated after rarefaction.
+In the above example, coverage-based rarefaction is performed using OTU composition tables of all taxa, and fish OTUs and non-fish OTUs are separated after rarefaction.
 However, if there is no interest in non-fish from the beginning, or if non-fish are considered likely to be contamination based on prior knowledge, it might be better to perform coverage-based rarefaction using only fish OTU composition tables.

 It is important to note that what can be achieved with these coverage-based rarefaction methods, whether metagMisc or Claident, is merely “equalization of sequencing coverage for communities”.